CraverBoyyy/CosCOM-Cobaya/README.md

 Its authors are Jesus Torrado and Antony Lewis.
 Some ideas and pieces of code have been adapted from other codes (e.g CosmoMC by Antony Lewis and contributors, and Monte Python, by J. Lesgourgues and B. Audren).

-Cobaya has been conceived from the beginning to be highly and effortlessly extensible: without touching cobaya’s source code, you can define your own priors and likelihoods, create new parameters as functions of other parameters…
+Cobaya has been conceived from the beginning to be highly and effortlessly extensible: without touching cobaya’s source code, you can define your own priors and likelihoods, create new parameters as functions of other parameter.

 Though cobaya is a general purpose statistical framework, it includes interfaces to cosmological theory codes (CAMB and CLASS) and likelihoods of cosmological experiments (Planck, Bicep-Keck, SDSS… and more coming soon).
 Automatic installers are included for all those external modules.
 You can also use cobaya simply as a wrapper for cosmological models and likelihoods, and integrate it in your own sampler/pipeline.